lshtech/elbes-Modpack/README.md

 ---

-> __You don't need to install Steamodded yourself!
+> __⚠️You don't need to install Steamodded yourself!
 The modpack will install and update Steamodded for you!__

 ---